Assignment 1: Six Degrees of Kevin Bacon

 large the records are.

-Because all of the offsets are stored as four-byte integers (and int
+Because all of the offsets are stored as four-byte integers (and ints are

 sense sorted if the records they reference are sorted, we can use binary